-Change leadership & communication books to read in 2020
+Change leadership and communication books to read in 2020

 If there’s one lesson the past year of change leadership consulting has shouted at me, it’s that we all need to ask more, better questions.